tenseoverflow/circumpunct/README.md

     ./atr <domain name> [rss feed file]
     ```
     * You can also run it with no arguments
+    * Don't include https:// or a trailing slash
+    * The rss file should be relative to your webroot
+### Example
+    - If your website is www.mywebsite.com and your rss file called rss.xml is in the root of your web directory, you'd type
+    ```
+    ./atr mywebsite.com rss.xml
+    ```

-- Please include a description of where the logo is on your website
+- Please include a description of where the logo is on your website on your pull request
 - If you don't add a description, your pr will be closed

 ## Criterion